attilaberencsi/gwtools/README.md

-# Gateway Tools
+# Gateway Tools for UI5/Fiori

-Gateway Helper Tools for Fiori Developers, Application Managers.
+Gateway Helper Tools for Fiori Developers, Application Managers to wipe dirty caches.

 Very plain, simple and old-school.
 Designed for copy paste :) .

+Installation: pull this repo using ABAPGit or copy-paste report source: zgw_tools.prog.abap into a GW (FES) or S/4HANA System.

 Validated on ABAP 1909.
 ___